iov-one/iov-core/docs/ROADMAP.md

 - [ ] Provide downloadable version of Android (and iOS?) app for download
 - [ ] Experiment with deterministic builds, allowing multiple people to compile and sign the same binary
 - TODO....

+## Earlier work

+* `iov-keybase` was a start to sketch out a public api that could be used when used out of process as a browser extension.
+  It's available on the git tag `iov-keybase`: https://github.com/iov-one/web4/tree/iov-keybase/packages/iov-keybase